Attendance is Mandatory:

 What to Expect:

-International Orientation for Fall and Spring semesters takes place over the course of two days for approximately 4 hours each day.
-Attendance is required on both days, so plan to arrive promptly and stay for the entire program each day.
+International Orientation for Fall and Spring semesters takes place over the course of two days.
+Attendance is required on BOTH days, so plan to arrive promptly and stay for the entire program each day.
 The topics covered during International Orientation include, but are not limited to:

-At the end of the first day of International Orientation, you are strongly encouraged to attend the International Welcome Social immediately following the orientation program.
-In addition to refreshments and prizes, you will be greeted by current students, faculty, staff, and administrators of the college who are attending the Welcome Social to meet you.
+You are strongly encouraged to attend the International Welcome Reception on the first day of the international orientation program.
+In addition to refreshments and prizes, you will be greeted by current students, faculty, staff, and administrators of the college who are attending the Welcome Reception to meet you.
 This is a great opportunity to begin getting to know other people on campus.

 Additional Orientation Events for All Students: